shlomif/shlomi-fish-homepage/lib/notes/first-kiss.md

 I suspect that she was cheating me out of money, but I prefer to err on naivity than on cynicism.

 Back in Tel Aviv, a friend of mine joked that 20 GBP was too much to pay for such a kiss.
+She did say, however, that she was moved by reading the story.

 While you can call it a "rapekiss", I suspect that many first kisses are like that despite the mutual kiss popularised by films such as https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29 (♥!).